 Give everything a check over now, do any repairs, and invest in a hutch and run cover, or similar.
 Straw is warmer than hay, but make sure that it’s dust free.
 Look for brands advertised as dust free as this should mean that they are free of parasites too.
 Use a deep layer of absorbent bedding underneath (not sawdust) and lots of straw.
 A cardboard box filled with straw offers extra insulation too.

 Many people bring hutches into unused garages or sheds.
 This is a good idea and does give them more warmth and protection.
 Make sure they are well ventilated, have natural light and plenty of space to run around.
 They will still need lots of clean fresh hay to munch on.

 Shall I Bring My Rabbit Indoors During Winter?

 Some owners prefer to bring their rabbits indoors for the winter.
 This is an especially good idea if the rabbits are old or unwell.
-If you do embark upon this, remember that you will need to leave them inside until Spring.
+If you do embark upon this, remember that you will need to leave them inside until spring.
 They will not develop a winter coat and will get accustomed to the warm indoors, so they will not be able to cope with the cold outdoors if you change your mind.
-Be sure that you can accommodate them inside for up to 6 months if needed.
+Be sure you can accommodate them inside for up to 6 months if necessary.
 You will then be entering the realm of bunny proofing!
 See our website for more information on this by clicking here.

 Remember that they will still need to exercise outside of their indoor cage every day.
 XL Puppy panels can make great enclosures for indoor bunnies, and aim for an area of 10ft x 6 ft for them.